derbroti/VOXEL/README.md

 We provide links to video files already prepared to be streamed with VOXEL.
 The Chromium server code requires the videos to include an HTTP response header.
-Additionally, to be able to utilize all VOXEL features, prepared Manifest files are provided as well.
+Additionally, to be able to utilize all VOXEL features, prepared manifest files are provided as well.

 You can find the video files here: https://nextcloud.mpi-inf.mpg.de/index.php/s/ef4QQSDBAkck8Cq The share is, for now, password protected, if you are interested, message us and we will provide the password.
 The video files will be publicly accessible soon.